RAILROAD SIGNALS of the U.S.

 The train has visited selected stops on the east coast during the first phase of their tour, including three capital cities: Washington DC, Harrisburg PA, and Providence RI and TWO weekends at Strasburg!

 The train schedule on their website will be updated on a quarterly basis.
-I would like to thank Steve Ostrowski for this tidbit.
+I would like to thank Steve Ostrowski for a lot of the inside information.
 He is an engineer operating out of Albany NY, and is the 40th Anniversary Trainmaster.

 If anyone has pictures from any of the places the train visits, please send them in to share.

-I understand that a lot of the people involved with the preparation of the Anniversary Train did so on the their own time as volunteers, please thank the Amtrak folks you see on the train for their time and effort, they are all great!
+There are a lot of the people involved with the preparation of the Anniversary Train, who did so on the their own time as volunteers, please thank the Amtrak folks you see on the train for their time and effort, they are all great!

 Schedule